riemann/riemann/README.markdown

 ======

 An event is a small serializable structure.
-It can be serialized to protocol buffers for network transport, and inside of Reimann is treated as a Map.
+It can be serialized to protocol buffers for network transport, and inside of Reimann is treated as a map:

     event {
       host: A hostname, e.g. "api1", "foo.com"